 We registered Sunshine for two afternoons a week last year.
+She was so excited to prepare for her first day of preschool.
 And I was right: she LOVED it.
 At the same time, she was taking swim lessons and gymnastics and a music class, but I soon noticed that preschool was her favourite activity.
 She brought home lots of art and talked about her friends and sang songs that she’d learned there.
 She enjoyed some cool opportunities, like exploring a local beach and hosting the guinea pig.
 And I enjoyed the quiet house while she was out and Lily was napping.

 Related: make sure your child doesn’t lose her stuff at her activities by labeling it with Oliver’s Labels!

 Sunshine ready for Wacky Hair Day at preschool

 This year, we put Sunshine into preschool five afternoons a week.
 I liked the fact she has a consistent schedule—every day we have to get ready to go at noon.
 That seems to work great for our little social butterfly, who is ready to go to preschool nearly every day (including Saturday and Sunday if she could).
 Lily no longer naps, but I’ve discovered that, like me, she’s a bit of an introvert who needs some quiet time during the day.
 While her sister is at preschool, Lily enjoys reading books, playing in her room, or colouring.
 Sometimes, we go grocery shopping or paint together, but more often, she wants to do something by herself.